SHTOOLS/SHTOOLS/src/pydoc/pyglqgridcoord.md

 # Returns

 `latglq` : float, dimension (`lmax`+1)
-:   The latitude coordinates of a grid, corresponding to the indices [:,0], in DEGREES.
+:   The latitude coordinates of a grid, corresponding to the indices [:,0], in degrees.

 `longlq` : float, dimension (2\*`lmax`+1)
-:   The longitude coordinates of a grid, corresponding to the indices [0,:], in DEGREES.
+:   The longitude coordinates of a grid, corresponding to the indices [0,:], in degrees.
 The first node is 0 E.

 # Parameters